scottericpetersen/pro-audio-on-linux/README.md

 - Turn off notifications which grab both the video and audio thread
 - Quit KDE Connect if you use it (your phone notifications will pop-up on your desktop)
 - Turn off wi-fi
-- Chuck your smart phone in the trash. (okay, this isn't necessary, but it is a good idea.)
+- Chuck your smartphone in the trash. (okay, this isn't necessary, but it is a good idea.)

 **For listening/mixing:**